joybio/multiPrime/README.md

 	-cluster.txt: cluster information. for example: Cluster_0_222.fa, 0 ==> cluster rank; 222 ==> sequence number.

+	-history.txt:  history of clusters with rare sequence numbers are compared with others by average nucleotide identity.

 	-Total_fa: genome file and cluster of genome file.

 	-Clusters_fa: genome file split by each cluster.